 And there’s plenty to see and do in the park.
-Perfect for spending time with friends and family!
+And hence, it is perfect for spending time with friends and family!
 Make new memories or rekindle old ones!

 Table of contents: